Q. What is Respiratory Care?

 A. Respiratory Care is a health care profession that deals with the prevention, diagnosis, treatment, and rehabilitation of lung disorders.
 Respiratory Therapists are an essential member of the health care team and are in great demand nationwide.

-A. The program starts in August only.
-The deadline is May 1st for the August entry.
+A. The program starts in Fall (August) only.
+The target review date is May 1st.

-A. To apply to the program, you must have completed or be enrolled in ENC 1101 at the time of application.
-However, the selection of students for the program is based on the number of required general education and natural science courses completed at the time of program selection.
+A. To progress to discipline courses, students must have completed, or be enrolled in, ENC 1101 at the time of the request for milestone review.
+However, the selection of students that will progress to discipline courses is based on the number of required general education and natural science courses completed at the time of program selection.

-Q. Can I apply if I have not completed all of the general education and natural science courses?
+Q. Can I request a milestone review if I have not completed all of the general education and natural science courses?

-A. You can apply to the program before completing these courses.
+A. You can request a milestone review before completing these courses.
 However, selection will be based on the number of courses completed.
-You are encouraged to complete all of the non-program courses to increase your chances of acceptance into the program.
+You are encouraged to complete all of the non-discipline courses to increase your chances of progression into the discipline courses of the program.

 Q. What kind of degree will I be awarded when I graduate?